Preparing for Interviews - the company research information you need

 - Community involvement.
 How do your interests align with the company's community involvement projects?
 Refer to this when asked why you want to work for the company.

-Your preparation and research will help you to respond to typical interview questions with relevant and well-considered answers.
+Your preparation and research will help you to respond to common interview questions with relevant and well-considered answers.

 Tips for Preparing for Interviews